passcod/blook/2017-mar-05-lighting-up-rust-with-neon.md

     }
 }

-// And here's where we borrow immutably, and also return it in the right format.
+// Here's where we borrow immutably, as well as return the right type.
 Ok(array.as_value(scope))
 ```